pschatzmann/arduino-snapclient/README.md

 - Use any output device or DSP chain suppored by the [Audio Tools](https://github.com/pschatzmann/arduino-audio-tools)
 - Flexible design so that you can choose from different processor implementations and synchronizers.

-The disadvantage of these goals iw that you might need to fine tune the solution to have it working as you want.
+The disadvantage of these goals is, that you need to fine tune the solution to have it working as you want.

 ### Description